hdholm/ModemCheck/README.md

 feature works (but only with Comcast.)
 After some poking around I've discovered that both voice ports (RJ11 jacks) on the modem are active and that one has precedence; picking up that line will disconnect the other line.
 A perfect setup for connecting the alarm system.
-I only have 200 Mb/s cable service because that's the best Comcast can seem to manage in my neighborhood.
-However the modem would support multi-gig and has LAGG ports to support multiple bonded 1 Gb/s connections.
+I have have 1,200 Mb/s cable service.
+The modem will support multi-gig and has LAGG ports to support multiple bonded 1 Gb/s connections.
-Because I could, I enabled the LAGG ports to my OPNsense firewall.
+I enabled the LAGG ports to my OPNsense firewall.
 That resulted in connection speeds that would drop percipitiously after a day or so.
-After far too much troubleshooting I discoverd it's a known, but obscure, issue with the LAGG ports.
+After far too much troubleshooting I discoverd it was a known, but obscure, issue with the LAGG ports.
 For more see [here](https://community.netgear.com/t5/Cable-Modems-Routers/CM1150V-LACP-LAGG-Firmware-Issue-Comcast-V2-02-04-and-V2-02-03/td-p/1792853)
-Netgear has reportedly fixed that issue, but, in true Comcast fashion, they won't/haven't pushed the updated firmware to the modems.
+Netgear had reportedly fixed that issue, but, in true Comcast fashion, they hadn't pushed the updated firmware to the modems.
-I'm sure they're busy.
-It's only been *more than a year.*
+After *more than a year.* I was finally able to convice a tier 1 tech that despite him "knowing" from his "years" of experience, that upgrading cable modem firmware was a customer responsibility, that in fact the DOCSIS standard requires that it only be done from the CMTS (i.e., Comcast) and got him to escalate it to tier 2.
+A couple days later my firmware version magically went from V2.02.04 to V4.12.04 and the speed issues, as expected, resolved.
-And like the vast majority of DOCSIS compatible equipment, it can *only* be updated by Comcast.
-Despite being "customer owned" it's still completely controlled by the cable company.
+Despite being "customer owned" the cable modem is still completely controlled by the cable company.
 All this just to provide some background that maybe I should have expected this journey to be less straightforward than expected.